avoorhis/vamps-node.js/README.md

 **Install node packages**
  * Move into the vamps-node.js directory ('cd vamps-node.js')
- * (sudo) npm install
+ * run: (sudo) npm install
  * look in file 'package.json' to see required modules.

 **Install MYSQL database schema**
  * There are two mysql database schemas included in the vamps-node.js installation.
-One has some data included that you can use in visualizations: db_schema.sql and db_schema_w_test_data.sql (they may be compressed files) Install one of them in your mysql installation.
+One has some data included that you can use in visualizations: db_schema.sql and db_schema_w_test_data.sql (they may be compressed files) Create a new database in your mysql installation and install one of schemas in it.
- * Create a file
-in the /config directory named 'db-connection.js' with the contents as shown below.
+ * Create a file in the /config directory named 'db-connection.js' with the contents as shown below.
  * Fill in the correct values for the database name and mysql user and password.

 **Sample config/db-connection.js**